 GoTrovo Seek’n’Build Indoor & Outdoor Scavenger Hunt Find It Game for Kids

-- For ages 3 to 10 – Play can be as short as 5 minutes or you can extend the fun to last an hour.
-Clues...
+- Play can last as little as 5 minutes or you can extend the fun to last an hour!
+Let your kids enjoy the...

 GoTrovo calls this the Boredom Buster for very good reasons.
 It’s the perfect brain teaser for kids, as it includes a lot of challenge cards and “go find it cards” sorted by difficulty levels.
 Practically, it encourages your kids to experiment with scientific methods that they can practice without a chemistry kit or other dangerous hazards.
 On top of scavenger challenges, it also has “seek and build” challenges that encourage kids to use their creativity and imagination in a more practical manner.
 It gives them the freedom to experiment and discover the world in a fun and safe manner.
 Furthermore, people who care about the environment will absolutely love this game.
 There’s no wasted packaging in the slightest.
 The package is small and it will fit in most cupboards with ease.
 Finally, it also comes with a coloring sheet to further encourage your children’s creativity.
 It’s practically a 3-in-1 educational tool.